 After conducting a thorough tree inventory in the fall of 2012, the Village of Tinley Park was able to determine that of the 11,000 ash trees on public property, most had become infested with the destructive Emerald Ash Borer beetle.

 In the spring of 2013, the Village contracted Kinnucan Tree and Landscaping in Lake Bluff to administer insecticidal injections to nearly 600 of these trees in an effort to protect them from further damage.
-In the spring of 2015, ash trees that responded well to the initial treatment will receive another round of injections.
+In the spring of 2015, ash trees that responded well to the initial treatment received another round of injections.
 Those that did not respond well were added to the list of removals handled by Homer Tree Care.
-Homer recently finished the process of completely removing the nearly 10,000 remaining ash trees that were susceptible to the beetle.
-The scale of this ash removal project cannot be overstated, as it is believed to be the largest ever in the state of Illinois.
+By the end of 2014, Homer finished the process of completely removing the nearly 10,000 remaining ash trees that were susceptible to the beetle.
+The scale of this ash removal project cannot be overstated, as it is believed to be the largest ever in the state of Illinois completed in a single phase.